a-flyleaf/ygbtdm/scenes.md

 Players wake in a panopticon-esque underground, and are welcomed to the game: many have entered, one will win, and the winner can go home.

 Joce lives a mundane, predictable life in one room of a shared house, and has incessant intrusive thoughts of imminent disaster.
 (It's usually background noise.)
-But thanks to both a mild sprain that refuses to wear off and quarantine driving everyone battier than usual, the predictability feels stifling.
+But thanks to both a mild sprain that refuses to wear off and quarantine driving everyone battier than usual, especially Joce's housemates, the predictability feels stifling.
 In this context Joce receives two letters: one from "Salvador," which is shoved in a drawer full of unopened letters from the same sender, and an invitation to the thrill of a lifetime.

 Back in the underground, one player has taken it upon herself to rally the others; Joce isn't interested.
 When the grandstander picks out someone much smaller, however, Joce takes notice.
 She approaches the nearest person with food, intimidates them, and offers the morsel to the girl in the corner.